lPen88/tesi/tesi.md

 [conclusion TODO]

 ### 2.1.6 Granite Geospatial Biomass
-Granite Geospatial Biomass (GGB from now on) [] has been developed for the purpose of predicting the total amount of aboveground biomass utilising satellite imagery.
+Granite Geospatial Biomass (GGB) [] has been developed for the purpose of predicting the total amount of aboveground biomass utilising satellite imagery.
 The model has been trained using Terratorch [], a toolkit intended for simplyfing fine-tuning, evaluation and deployment of Geospatial Foundation models; TerraTorch's architecture will not be discussed in this work, please refer to their paper for more information.

-GGB was fine-tuned from a model similar to the one described in [], which will not be discussed in detail in this work; GGB switches the Vision Transformer (ViT) for the Swin-B Transformer backbone as an encoder, as it enables the model to process at higher effective resolution while also improving computational efficiency thanks to the use of windowed self-attention [].
+GGB was fine-tuned from a model similar to Prithvi [https://arxiv.org/pdf/2310.18660], a model created to test the proposed training framework for Geospatial Foundation models, which will not be discussed in detail in this work; GGB switches the proposed Vision Transformer (ViT) for the Swin-B Transformer backbone [https://arxiv.org/abs/2103.14030] as an encoder, as it enables the model to process at higher effective resolutions while also improving computational efficiency thanks to the use of windowed self-attention.
+Swin-B will also not be discussed in this work, as such please consult the original paper for more information [https://arxiv.org/abs/2103.14030]; more information regarding the fine-tuning process performed by IBM can be found here [https://arxiv.org/abs/2406.19888].

-Pretraining was performed using SimSIM [], a self-supervised learning strategy based on masking a part of the input data which will then be reconstructed by the model.
+Pretraining was performed using SimMIM [https://arxiv.org/abs/2111.09886], a self-supervised learning strategy based on masking a part of the input data which will then be reconstructed by the model.
 Two datasets were used for the training process, Harmonized Landsat-Sentinel 2 (HLS) and Global Ecosystem Dynamics Investigation (GEDI), both provided by NASA.
-Both training and testing require a cloud-free snapshot of an area: [idk what to write lol]
+Both training and testing require a cloud-free snapshot of an area: starting from HLS data gathered during the leaf-on season for each hemisphere, pixels not contaminated with clouds were selected; the mean value of each cloud-free pixel is computed during the leaf-on season for each spectral band, which is then assembled into a composite image representative for that area; the corresponding GEDI data obtained during the same leaf-on season are interpolated to the HLS grid (CRS:4326) such that the measured biomass points are aligned with HLS data.

-[conclusion TODO]
+GGB can be very useful in relation to FARM-TECH, first and foremost in enabling continuous monitoring of fields and yield estimation; while originally trained on data retrieved from forests, IBM has provided a notebook on how to perform few-shot forecasting on an unseen biome: perhaps by performing few-shot fine-tuning on crop imagery the model could generalise fairly well, although testing is needed.

 ## 2.2 Smart Farming Disease Detection Transformer